Kajabi is a great e-learning platform. Looks neat and you get results very fast.

 How to integrate a third party payment system with Kajabi?

-To integrate Kajabi with your payment system or your own shopping cart, you have in general 2 options.
+To integrate Kajabi with your payment system or your own shopping cart, you have 3 options.

 - Integrate your payment system with Kajabi through Zapier